SayamAlt/Titanic-Survival-Prediction/README.md

 </ul>

 <p>The training set should be used to build your machine learning models.
 For the training set, the outcome (also known as the “ground truth”) will be provided for each passenger.
 Your model will be based on “features” like passengers’ gender and class.
 You can also use feature engineering to create new features.</p>
 <p>The test set should be used to see how well your model performs on unseen data.
-For the test set, we do not provide the ground truth for each passenger.
-It is your job to predict these outcomes.
+For the test set, the ground truth is not provided for each passenger.
+These outcomes need to be predicted.
 For each passenger in the test set, use the model you trained to predict whether or not they survived the sinking of the Titanic.</p>

 ## Data Dictionary